 Mostly Knockout games

 While teams get two games in the Champions League (apart from the Final), the world cup has only knockout games throughout the tournament.
 One loss and you’re out.
 There isn’t another leg like the Champions League for a comeback.
-This increase the uncertainty factor which in turn makes the tournament more difficult than the Champions League that has the security of a home match.
+This increases the uncertainty factor which in turn makes the tournament more difficult than the Champions League which has the security of a home match.

 Truly a global event

 Although Champions League is also watched all over the world, only European Clubs get to play in it, unlike the world cup where every country in the world participates in.
 There are 211 national association members under FIFA as opposed to just 55 under UEFA.
 Every World Cup breaks viewership records of the last one pointing to the increasing success of the World Cup.
 This massive following brings in with it, immense pressure for the players who are also burdened with keeping the name of their country on top.

 Given the players are representing their countries, there is far more seriousness given to a world cup than a Champions League.
 The fact that the World Cup takes place after 4 years also plays a huge role in making it feel dearer than the Champions League which is organised every year.

 In terms of the absolute reach of their games, the World Cup is far bigger than the Champions League.
 The World Cup games are watched by people who don’t even watch any other football matches.
 Football becomes truly a world sport when the World Cup is on.